wdporter/i-am-that-vuepress/7-the-mind/readme.md

 **Questioner:** There are very interesting books written by apparently very competent people, in which the illusoriness of the world is denied (though not its transitoriness).
 According to them, there exists a hierarchy of beings, from the lowest to the highest; on each level the complexity of the organism enables and reflects the depth, breadth and intensity of consciousness, without any visible or knowable culmination.
 One law supreme rules throughout: evolution of forms for the growth and enrichment of consciousness and manifestation of its infinite potentialities.

 **Maharaj:** This may or may not be so.
-Even if it is, it is only so from the mind’s point of view, but in fact the entire universe (*mahadakash*) exists only in consciousness (*chidakash*), while I have my stand in the Absolute (*paramakash*).
+Even if it is, it is only so from the mind’s point of view, but in fact the entire universe (<span class=tooltip>mahadakash<span class=tooltiptext>The great expanse of existence, the universe of matter and energy.</span></span>) exists only in consciousness (<span class=tooltip>chidakash<span class=tooltiptext>[*chit*, to perceive + *akash*, expanse, sky] Brahman in its aspect of limitless knowledge, the expanse of awareness.
+Variously used for consciousness, individual as well as universal.</span></span>), while I have my stand in the Absolute (<span class=tooltip>paramakash<span class=tooltiptext>The great expanse, the timeless and spaceless reality; the Absolute being.</span></span>).
 In pure being consciousness arises; in consciousness the world appears and disappears.
 All there *is* is me, all there *is* is mine.
 Before all beginnings, after all endings — I am.
 All has its being in me, in the ‘I am’, that shines in every living being.
 Even not being is unthinkable without me.
 Whatever happens, I must be there to witness it.

 **Q:** Why do you deny being to the world?